Jordan Blair Woods

 Peer-Reviewed Journals and Book Chapters

-“LGBTQ in the Courtroom: Unique Issues Linked to Sexuality and Sexual Identities,” in Criminal Juries in the 21st Century: Psychological Science and the Law (Oxford Univ.
-Press., C. Najdowski & M. Stevenson eds., forthcoming 2017).
+“LGBTQ in the Courtroom: How Sexuality and Gender Identity Impact the Jury System,” in Criminal Juries in the 21st Century: Psychological Science and the Law 61-83 (Oxford Univ.
+Press., C. Najdowski & M. Stevenson eds., 2018).

 “The Birth of Modern Criminology and Gendered Constructions of Homosexual Criminal Identity,” 62 Journal of Homosexuality 131-66 (2015).